 Take, for example, VEXXHOST a leading Canadian public, private and hybrid cloud provider with infrastructure powered by OpenStack.

 “Ironic enables customers to dynamically increase or decrease their hypervisors and they don’t have to run two ‘compute’ pools but one converged pool of compute which can be used both for virtual machines and/or bare metal,” says CEO Mohammed Naser adding that Ironic simplifies the management of their servers.
-His company now ships it as part of their private cloud product, making the entire infrastructure powered by OpenStack from the ground up.”We only build out three controllers which then manage all the bare metal infrastructure which you can use both as metal machines or leverage those servers as hypervisors,” he says.
+His company now ships it as part of their private cloud product, making the entire infrastructure powered by OpenStack from the ground up.”We only build out three controllers which then manage all the are metal infrastructure which you can use both as metal machines or leverage those servers as hypervisors,” he says.

 StackHPC, a startup focused on high-performance computing (HPC), software-defined networking (SDN), software engineering and OpenStack, has been users and developers of Ironic from the beginning.
 Ironic’s potential was apparent from its outset, says CTO Stig Telfer, and the team has been active in shaping some aspects of its evolution.